AraneaDev/accountant/docs/configuration.md

 # Configuration
-The default recording behavior can be modified through several options in the `config/accountant.php` configuration file.
+The recording behavior can be modified through configuration settings.

 ## Ledger implementation
-By default, the `Altek\Accountant\Models\Ledger` implementation is set.
+The `Altek\Accountant\Models\Ledger` implementation is set by omission.

 ```php
 return [